mars/episode-7/README.markdown

   return fetch(url).then( response => response.json() );
 }

-// Compose a Generator for a async call sequence. function* findFirstMovie(searchTerm) {
+// Compose a Generator for an async call sequence. function* findFirstMovie(searchTerm) {

   // Wrap yielded function calls with Episode 7.